status-im/nim-toml-serialization/README.md

 ```

 ## Table
-Decoding can be achieved via `parseTable` template.
-Because the key always string,
+Decoding a table can be achieved via `parseTable` template.
-nim-toml-serialization only accepts `Table` with string key.
 To parse the value, you can use one of the helper functions or use `readValue`.

 Table can be used to parse top level value, regular table, and inline table
 in a manner similar to object.

 No builtin `readValue` for table provided, you must overload it yourself depends on your need.

-`Table` can be stdlib table, ordered table, table ref, or any table like data types that has
+`Table` can be stdlib table, ordered table, table ref, or any table like data types.
-`[]=` operator.

 ```Nim
 proc readValue*(r: var TomlReader, table: var Table[string, int]) =